nyergler/nyergler.github.io/content/posts/2003-12-03-what-the-hell.md

   - geek
 slug: what-the-hell
 ---
-Ok, I love <span class="caps">MIT</span>’s [OpenCourseware][1]  initiative.
+Ok, I love MIT’s [OpenCourseware][1]  initiative.
 I think it’s a cool idea and a great contribution to the commons (my words, not theirs).
 But [this post][2]  to Phillip Greenspun’s blog just pisses me off.
 In the words of Jill Sobule, “why are all our heros so imperfect?”

 For your enjoyment, and apologies to [Nina Totenberg][3]: